The LCR Graduate Student Conference 2021 is the first of (what will hopefully become) an LCA tradition!

 - This conference will give you the chance to interact with both senior researchers and with your fellow Early Career Researchers (i.e. the LCR experts of tomorrow!)

-- Read our Call for Papers here!
+- Read our instructions for paper presenters here.

 I am a senior LCR researcher.
 Is this conference relevant for me?